 # Overwrite the current rules sudo iptables-restore < /etc/sysconfig/iptables # Add the new rules keeping the current ones sudo iptables-restore -n < /etc/sysconfig/iptables

-To automate the restore at reboot CentOS offers a system service by the same name, iptables, which needs to be enabled.
+To automate the restore at reboot CentOS offers a system service by the same name, iptables.
+However, it does not come in the default configuration and needs to be installed manually.